Causes of coughs in children and teenagers

 - The cough is interfering a lot with your child’s sleep or daily life.

-You should take your child to a hospital emergency department if:
+Take your child to a hospital emergency department if:

 - Your child has difficulty breathing.

-You should call 000 for an ambulance if your child:
+Call 000 for an ambulance if:

-- is choking
+- Your child is choking.

-- has significant breathing difficulties
+- Your child has significant breathing difficulties.

 Tests for cough